Available Soon - Upcoming Talks - Dissertation - Work in Progress

 Work in Progress

-Disability and the Medieval Cults of Saints: Interdisciplinary and Intersectional Approaches, co-edited with Alicia Spencer-Hall and Stephanie Grace-Petinos.
+Disability and Sanctity, co-edited with Alicia Spencer-Hall and Stephanie Grace-Petinos.
 Volume proposal invited by press and currently in development.

 More Fuss about the Body: New Medievalists’ Perspectives, co-edited with Stephanie Grace-Petinos.
 Currently soliciting submissions; volume proposal invited by press.